DMkelllog/WMPC_Stacking_TF2/README.md

 Proposed by H.Kang and S.Kang

-* Hyungu Kang, Seokho Kang* (2021+), "A stacking ensemble classifier with handcrafted and convolutional features for wafer map pattern classification", Computers in Industry, accepted for publication.
+* Hyungu Kang, Seokho Kang* (2021), "A stacking ensemble classifier with handcrafted and convolutional features for wafer map pattern classification", Computers in Industry 129: 103450

 ## Methodology